al-moreno/Drum_Kit/README.md

 ## Description

-In this application, you will witness my use of DOM Manipulation as well as JavaScript switch statement and the use of constructor functions.
+In this application, you will witness my use of DOM Manipulation as well as JavaScript switch statement, addition of event listeners,the use of anonymous functions and "this" keyword reference.

 ## Deployment: